Barcelona is a stunning seaside city famous for its mix of culture, art, food, and joyous vibe.

 Montjuic Cable Car

-Montjuic Cable Car is a two-in-one experience – it transports you to the top of Montjuïc Hill and also offers fascinating panoramic views of Barcelona.
+Montjuic Cable Car is a two-in-one experience – it transports you to the top of Montjuïc Hill and also offers fascinating panoramic views of Barcelona on the way up.

 Fundacio Joan Miro

-Spanish artist Miro created the Fundacio Joan Miro, with his private collection, to set up an internationally recognized art museum in Barcelona.
+Miro himself created the Fundació Joan Miró, with his private collection, to set up an internationally recognized art museum in Barcelona.